Skill Demand Index

 Which roles need Tableau most:

-Data Analysis positions drive 56% of demand.
-Marketing and Other also frequently list Tableau as a requirement.
+Data Analysis positions drive 43% of demand.
+Other and Marketing also frequently list Tableau as a requirement.
+Skills commonly paired with Tableau include SQL and Data Analysis.

 Depth Level Distribution